sdemchenko/kyiv-table-tennis/schedule_en.md

 <h3 id="sunday">Sunday</h3>

 * 7:50 AM.
-"Grand-Prix". 🏆 A non-ranking tournament 0-100.
-Register on the eve.
-* 7:50 AM.
 "Himars" (a group from "Grand-Prix"). 🏆 A 0-100 non-ranking tournament.
 Register on the eve.
 * 9:00 AM - 4:00 PM.
 "Volia".
 A ladder competition.
 * 9:30 AM.
 Revuts'koho St, 5. 🏆 A tournament for beginners.